AlexanderMarriott/milestone-project-1/readme/README.md

 Initial testing was done via dev tools testing different devices and screen widths. all tests returned working as intended.

 Once i had launched the site on pages i checked to see how the website displayed on my i phone 13 pro max.
-The text for events wasn't remaining center despite displaying correctly in dev tools.
+The text for events wasn't remaining centre despite displaying correctly in dev tools.
 I then adjusted my css and added a media query to push the text to the right on mobile devices to keep them all uniform.

 After finding the bug on my device i decided to reach out to a discord group to get as many devices and browsers looking at the site as possible so i could get live feedback and fix any bugs that may arise in real time.
 This can be seen below: